cozie-app/cozie-website/docs/cozie/cozie_apple_vs_fitbit.md

 Cozie is available for the Apple Watch and for select Fitbit devices.
 Watch-based surveys are available on both frameworks.
 However, the surrounding feature set differs between the two frameworks and might also depend on the exact devices used.

-** Please note that starting June 2024, third-party apps will no longer be available on the Fitbit app gallery in the EU, and hence, Cozie for Fitbit will no longer be available in the EU. ([Source](https://www.androidcentral.com/apps-software/google-fitbit-third-party-app-removal-announced)) **
+__Please note that starting June 2024, third-party apps will no longer be available on the Fitbit app gallery in the EU, and hence, Cozie for Fitbit will no longer be available in the EU. ([Source](https://www.androidcentral.com/apps-software/google-fitbit-third-party-app-removal-announced))__

-## Look
+<h2> Appearance </h2>

 Cozie Fitbit:
 <img src="/img/cozie_fitbit_flow.png" alt="Cozie Fitbit Flow" style={{width:800+'px'}}/>